 Let’s look at some of the earning potential when staking BNB, outlined in the chart below.

 How much can you make for staking BNB (Binance)?

 |$500 Of BNB

 |$10,000 Of BNB

 *Rate information current as of August 2022

 While the returns for staking BNB will vary depending on a range of factors, in most cases, you will begin to earn rewards at a steady rate once your BNB tokens are staked.
-For example, the Binance platform calculates staking rewards on a daily basis.
-It pays out the rewards on a monthly basis to users who have their tokens staked on the platform.
-Some platforms may also charge fees for staking BNB, but that too will vary.
+For example, the Binance platform calculates staking rewards daily.
+It pays out the rewards monthly to users who have their tokens staked on the platform.
+Some platforms may also charge fees for staking BNB, which will also vary.